{{org_field_logo}}

 5.1.
 Initial Assessment of Nutritional Needs

-Upon starting the service, we complete a comprehensive assessment of the person’s nutritional and hydration needs.
-This includes:
+Upon commencement of service, we undertake a comprehensive nutritional and hydration needs assessment as part of the person’s personal plan.
+This covers:

 5.2.
 Planning and Personalisation